muccg/rdrf/docs/howtocreatearegistry.rst

 Demo Site
 ---------

-* A demo site is up and running at: https://ccgapps.com.au/demo-rdrf/
+* A demo site is up and running at: https://rdrf.ccgapps.com.au/demo/
-* Logins Provided ( username/password):
+* Logins Provided (username/password):
-    * admin/admin ( for definition of new registries.)
+    * admin/admin (for definition of new registries)
-    * curator/curator ( for data entry.)
+    * curator/curator (for data entry)
+    * clinical/clinical (for data entry on clinical forms)
+    * genetic/genetic (for data entry on genetic forms)
-* Demo registries for Myotonic Dystrophy and Familial Hypercholesterolaemia are provided.
+* A Demo Contact Registry and Demo Clinical Registry for Myotonic Dystrophy are provided.